How to design an Effective Landing Page

 A landing page is a unique, standalone page whose purpose is to make visitors take a specific action in exchange for information.
 It usually contains a form where visitors can input details such as name, email address, and contact number.

-Landing pages differ from other pages on your website, such as your homepage, because it only is designed to contain a singular message and to encourage visitors to stay on the page and complete the intended goal.
+Designing landing pages differ from other pages on your website, such as your homepage, because it only is designed to contain a singular message and to encourage visitors to stay on the page and complete the intended goal.

 Your homepage on the other hand serves to give a comprehensive overview of your business and allows visitors to easily navigate to other parts of your website such as blog, services, etc.

-Elements of an effective/high-converting landing page
+Elements of an effective/high-converting landing page design

 As landing pages differ in end goals, there is no one-size-fits-all design.
 However, most landing pages have common elements that make them successful.